eightsmile/cfa/Equity.md

 MVA could also be a per-share terms, so $MVA = \frac{MV-BV}{\text{\# of shares}}$

 #### Residual Income (RI)

+Not affected by Operating Lease,

+Non-recurring gains and losses are reflected in the value of assets in place 意思是 non- recurring item已经在BV中反映了，调整他对RI的value影响不大。

 Residual Income is **net income less a charge** (deduction) for common shareholders’ opportunity cost in generating net income.
 It is the residual or remaining income **after considering the costs of all of a company’s capital**.
 (Debt + Equity)